James K.A. Smith

 Trained as a philosopher with a focus on contemporary French thought, Smith focuses on cultural criticism informed by the Christian theological tradition.
 An award-winning author and widely traveled speaker, he aims to build bridges between the academy, society, and the church.

-Smith’s writing has appeared in magazines and newspapers such as The Wall Street Journal, the New York Times, Slate, First Things, and Christianity Today.
-He and his wife, Deanna, are elementary school sweethearts with four children in college.
-They currently live in Grand Rapids with their maltipoo, Kirby.
+Smith’s writing has appeared in magazines and newspapers such as The Wall Street Journal, The New York Times, Slate, First Things, and Christianity Today.
+He and his wife, Deanna, currently live in Grand Rapids with their maltipoo, Kirby.

 Festival Years: 2016, 2018, 2020, 2021